 Why is this relevant to me?

 Neural computing grids are definitely the most powerful emerging information technology.
-The sheer power, agility to avoid DDos attacks, and overall ability to automate across heterogonous and asymmetrical information systems cannot be ignored.
-As someone who utilizes a distributed neural computing grid, and have done so since 1995, I can tell you this is the most useful tool in my “bag of tricks”.
+The sheer power, agility to avoid DDoS attacks, and overall ability to automate across heterogonous and asymmetrical information systems cannot be ignored.
+As someone who utilizes a distributed neural computing grid, and has done so since 1995, I can tell you this is the most useful tool in my “bag of tricks”.

 What does your NCG do for you?